petra-Nam/education/FINAL Programming-LO-2025.md.md

 Explanation: Operator overloading allows a single operator to perform different actions based on the data types it's used with.
 In Java, the most common example is the + operator: it adds numbers, but it also concatenates (joins) strings.

-Code Example from My Project (Matrob Education Finder):
+Code Example from My Project :

 Java